awisse/Ardymo/Ardymo/README.md

    circle in the center of the screen.

-4. The north with respect to the vehicle axis: the line inside the circle. hea
+4. The north with respect to the vehicle axis: the line inside the circle.

 5. The heading of the vehicle with respect to the north: the number in degrees inside the circle.

-6. The coordinates of the vehicle in the lower left corner.
+6. The coordinates of the vehicle position in the lower left corner.

 ### Movement